rithikamalve/rithikamalve/README.md

 🎓 CS Undergrad @ GRIET'26 | 🧠 Minor in AI/ML
 💡 Innovator | 🔍 Data Whisperer | 🛠 Builder of Things that Work (and Look Good Too)

 Welcome to my digital lab!
 I’m a developer driven by curiosity, chai, and clean code.
-I turn complex problems into intuitive, data-driven apps with delightful ML— sprinkled with a bit of UI ✨.
+I turn complex problems into intuitive, data-driven apps with delightful ML: sprinkled with a bit of UI ✨.

 <p align="center">